AsharibAli/Sui-Assistant/README.md

 ## Future Improvements

 **Expanded Knowledge Base:** Improve the ChatBot with additional Sui or Move resources for more comprehensive technical/coding answers.
+**Community Analytics:** Access real-time community sentiment about the Sui Blockchain & It's ecosystem projects through metrics from X and other social platforms.